EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 .. note::

-  Performing gridding in PyFHD, requires you to import a beam, the beams that are currently supported are those generated by ``FHD``, however, ``PyFHD`` has nothing currently to do the beam forming (although work has been done on this checkout `Beam Setup <Beam Setup_>`).
-Reading in a sav file is done using ``scipy.io.readsav`` and the beam is converted to a numpy complex array, however for large beams this can take a long time and can use a lot of memory, so it should only be done once. ``PyFHD`` will save convert any beam ``sav`` file into a ``HDF5`` file, in the same location as the ``sav`` file.
+  Performing gridding in PyFHD requires you to import a beam.
+The beams that are currently supported are those generated by ``FHD``, however, ``PyFHD`` is not currently able to do the beam forming (although work has been done on this; check out `Beam Setup <Beam Setup_>`).
+Reading in a ``sav`` file is done using ``scipy.io.readsav``, and the beam is converted to a numpy complex array, however, for large beams this can take a long time and can use a lot of memory, so it should only be done once. ``PyFHD`` will save convert any beam ``sav`` file into a ``HDF5`` file, in the same location as the ``sav`` file.

-Running the gridding step in ``PyFHD`` is relatively simple as its enabled by default, and the small number of options available to you are found in the `Gridding <../documentation/documentation.html#PyFHD.pyfhd_tools.pyfhd_setup-pyfhd_parser-gridding>`_ section of the argument parser.
+Running the gridding step in ``PyFHD`` is relatively simple as it is enabled by default, and the small number of options available to you are found in the `Gridding <../documentation/documentation.html#PyFHD.pyfhd_tools.pyfhd_setup-pyfhd_parser-gridding>`_ section of the argument parser.

 Running Gridding with the sample data
 +++++++++++++++++++++++++++++++++++++

-We'll use the calibrate-checkpoint example earlier to run it
+We'll use the calibrate-checkpoint example earlier to run it:

 .. code-block:: bash